coderolls/coderolls-blog/_posts/java-basic/2021-12-06-for-each-loop.md

 	public static void main(String[] args) {

-		// create an empty arraylist of Integer List<Integer> numbers = new ArrayList<Integer>();
+		//Create an empty ArrayList of Integer
+		List<Integer> numbers = new ArrayList<Integer>();

 		//add number to the list